+NONPROFIT CONTRACTOR FISCAL & COMPLIANCE REVIEW

+STANDARD MONITORING FORM

+Contractor Name:

+City Contracts Reviewed:

+epartment / Program Contract Name and Description

+For City Staff Use Only - Please indicate h ow this form is being used:

+Self-Assessment Submitted by Conti ractor: Send form to Contractor to complete and ent.
+I submit for review;

+Submit by: Sub mit to:

+(Due Date) (Name, Title, Department)

+Site Visit Conducted by City Staff: Complete this form for use in writing up Monitoring Report Letter; maintain file copy with lead department.
+Date of Visit: Time Started: Time Ended:

+Name Departme nt/Division

+Assigned lead for this monitoring •

+Additional staff (if applicable)

+, II

+Signatures

-NONPROFIT CONTRACTOR FISCAL & COMPLIANCE REVIEW STANDARD MONITORING FORM Contractor Name: City Contracts Reviewed: Department / Program Contract Name and Desc ription For City Staff Use Only - Please indicate h now this form is being used l: maintain file copy with lead departm ent. actor to complete and submit for review; Submit by: Sub (Due Date) mit to: (Name, Title, Depa ortmont) (Due Date) (Name, Title, Depa in tillent) maintain file copy with lead departn nent. n writing up Monitoring Report Letter; Time Ended: Name Department/Division Assigned lead for this monitoring - Additional staff (if applicable) SIGNATURES Lead Department Monitor Signature & Title Date SELF ASSESSMENTS ONLY: I, the authorized representative for the contractor mentioned above, state that the information provided on this form is true and correct to the best of my knowledge.
-Contractor Representative Signature & Title
+Lead Department Monitor Signature & Title Date Date

+SELF ASSESSMENTS ONLY: I, the authorized representative for the contractor mentioned above, state that the information provided on this form is true and correct to the best of my knowledge.

+Contractor Representative Signature & Title Date

 FISCAL REVIEW

 Standards Guidance Comment

 1. Agency-wide Budget FREQUENCY: ANNUALLY

-1. Agency-wide Budget a.
+a.
 Current (fiscal or calendar year) b.
 Shows income and expense by program c.
 Shows allocation of shared and indirect costs by program d.
 Shows fundraising separate from program expense e.
 Clearly identifies all revenue sources (City, state, federal) f.
 15% of funding from non-City sources or contractor can demonstrate non-City fundraising efforts g.
-Includes annual cash flow projections [best practice] Request and review cash flow projections and the detailed agencywide budget (not a roll-up budget) in initial letter.
+Includes annual cash flow projections [best practice] Request and review cash flow projections and the detailed agency-wide budget (not a roll-up budget) in initial letter.
 Ask Contractor if there is any missing information.
 Budgets do not need to be by funding source, but income sections should show all revenue sources.
-Item b. asks that budgets reflect the total revenue and expense for each program, including when one program has multiple funding sources.
-Budgets only organized by funding source may not meet the standard.
-Contractors should review training materials about budgeting at www.sfcontroller.org/nonprofits .
 Item f. might be verified through letters of intent, board fundraising committee notes, or other descriptions of solicitation efforts.
 The list of funders may include private foundations, individual donors, state or federal revenue sources, documented in-kind services, or documented volunteer hours.
 Item g. is a best practice and will be tracked but is not considered a finding.
 Basic cash flow statement should include opening cash balance, monthly revenue/expense, resulting monthly cash balance, with tracking throughout the fiscal year.
 Straight-line projections of cash flow are not generally considered reasonable or sufficient.
-To assess cash flow statements, ask Contractor about the following areas: Verify the date of a planned fundraising event, and the timing of expenditures and revenues associated with the event.
-Verify that the timing of invoicing to the department matches receipt of funds projected in the cash flow budget (e.g., there can be delays in invoicing at the start of a new fiscal year).
-At a high level, assess whether the contractor has updated prior months with actual revenue and expenditures.

-If the contractor cannot provide reasonable explanation for these considerations, the cash flow may not meet the standard.